Natick History Museum Hosts “Active Collections” Workshop

 “Artifacts are a compelling way to connect with the past,” writes Tisdale, who directed the Old State House Museum for eight years and taught in the Tufts University museum studies program.
 “But some objects support our missions better than others—not based on monetary value or rarity, but on the stories they tell and the ideas they illuminate.
 The ones that provide the most public value should get the largest share of our time and resources.”

-The October 3 event attendees included curators and directors of small history museums and historical societies throughout Massachusetts and from Connecticut and Maine.
+The October 3 event attendees included curators and directors of small history museums and historical societies throughout Massachusetts, Connecticut, and Maine.
 Framingham History Center director Annie Murphy called the workshop “fantastic,” adding, “I’m going to get [Tisdale’s] book and make it required reading among staff.”

 Rainey Tisdale is co-author of Creativity in Museum Practice (2013) with Linda Norris and co-editor of Active Collections (2017).
 For more about the Active Collections movement, please visit www.activecollections.org.